cabalmail/cabal-infra/README.md

 ## Use Case

 Admitedly, CabalMail serves a specialized use case, which is definitely not for everyone.
+With Google offering free mail with included spam filters, maybe CabalMail isn't for anyone.
+Maybe I'm the only cloud solution architect who doesn't like my inbox being scanned by anything I don't control.
+Maybe...

+But I digress.

 To get the benefits of a CabalMail system, you must get used to creating a new email address *each and every time you provide your contact information to a third party.* The administrative interface makes this easy, but it _is_ an additional step.
 One way to make this a bit less onerous is to pre-allocate a few random addresses in advance and keep them handy for the next time you need to fill out an online form.

 In addition to being an extra step, it also requires an adjustment in the way one thinks about email.
 Often, when I give someone an address that they can use to contact me, and they see someting like "myname@yourname.example.com", they ask, "but, what's your *real* address."
 The notion that more than one email address can feed a single inbox is not hard to grasp, but scaling the idea to hudreds or thousands challenges the imagination.
 We tend to think of addresses and inboxes as having a one-to-one relationship, and the occasional alias is an exception.
 In fact, the true relationship is many-to-one, and no particular address is any more genuine or "real" than any other.